cholushkin/SynTex/README.md

 * LogChecker added.
 * db.csv writing added.

+### Version 0.2
+* Outputs are moved according their experiment folder.
+* All textures are regenerated on one machine (for comparable duration results)

 ## If you want to contribute
 There are several directions that are nice to support:
 * Crossplatform project and build support
 * Generate google spreadsheet as another output from db2table tool
+* Generate gif without compression artifacts